huggingface/blog/cfm-case-study.md

 <a name="zero-shot"></a>
 ## Performance of zero-shot approaches for financial NER

-With a high-quality, reviewed dataset in place, we can now experiment with different approaches for zero-shot NER (Named Entity Recognition).
+With a high-quality, reviewed dataset in place, we can now experiment with different approaches for zero-shot NER.
 We tested four models:

 **Small Language Models:**
 - GLINER